cooper/ferret/doc/Keywords.md

 ```

 Declares the document's package name.
 Package names determine the current
 context object, which is essentially a namespace.
-All contexts are global, and
-their names are always root-level.

-At this time, only one package declaration per document is supported.
-Although
-it generally appears on the first line, its location within the file is
-insignificant.
-It does not require termination.
+The name declared with the
+`package` keyword is absolute (root level), not relative to the current package.
+Anywhere that a package has not been declared, `package main` is inferred.

 ```
 package Hello 1.0
 ```

+Once declared, the package extends to whichever comes first:
+* a corresponding [`end`](#end) keyword, which sets the package back to `main`
+* another `package` declaration
+* the end of the file

 Packages may be organized into different namespaces using the namespace operator
 (`::`).
-When doing so, the package inherits all global variables and functions
-of the broader ones.
+Packages inherit from the namespaces above them.
+For example, package
+`Math::Trig` inherits from the `Math` package.

 ```
 package A::B    # A::B inherits all of A's symbols